cyle/cylenet/README.md

 That final step does the following...

 1. uses my WiNS-SSL module to translate the desired server hostname "cyle.lol" to the IP "127.0.0.1"
-1. sends the request "GET /" to the CTP server at that IP
+1. sends the request "GET /" to the CTP server at that IP.
-1. renders out the response! which should be a simple text file, in Markdown format
+1. renders out the response, which should be a simple text file, in Markdown format, from the "ctproot" folder.

 ## Technical crap